 What is it with turning regular every day activities into contests?
 The simple joy of eating a hot dog is now a sanctioned event governed by the International Federation of Competitive Eating (IFOCE).
 Ironing is now an extreme sport as is growing a beard.
-Don’t get me wrong … as both a competitive person and a male (age 18 to 35) I can appreciate a ridiculous challenge, and while I am skeptical about challenging people to read, I feel that if you’re going to do so there needs to be rules.
+Don’t get me wrong…as both a competitive person and a male (age 18 to 35) I can appreciate a ridiculous challenge, and while I am skeptical about reading for sport, I feel that if you’re going to do so there needs to be rules.

 This morning, I came across the following blog post on Flavorwire.com entitled “10 Novels That We Dare You to Finish.”
 In the post, “foolhardy readers” are encouraged to go through the list and comment on which titles, if any, were finished with ease.
 In a related blog post, GallyCat editor Jason Boog has included links to “free eBook copies of five massive novels.”
 Boog who enjoys reading electronic versions of long novels feels this approach “seems like the perfect way to interact with when they appear on a single, flat screen.

 Boog does raise an interesting point.
 Downloading a free version of something like War and Peace is more convenient than borrowing it from the local library.
 But if one is being challenged (or in the case of Flavorwire … “dared”) to read these titles, then I would argue that downloading the “e” version is cheating.

 Challenging Yourself (and others)